-Specializing in a variety of evidenced based treatments incorporating mind and body.
-Listed as a provider with Strong Star for treatment of trauma.
+Finding the resilience within you, then building on that strength is how I navigate therapy.
 My goal is to help process desperate and painful times, various losses, strained relationships, recovering from abuse, stressful transitional changes, day to day struggles, and work challenges.

 More Info About My Practice

 My office is designed to provide a sense of safety and comfort to explore your emotions.
 Young Living Essential Oils are diffused for grounding and healing energy.
 The human mind is resilient and I will work with you to manage distressful emotions and guide you towards a healthier state of being.

 Sometimes your caregivers may not have been accurate in giving you labels for what you were feeling.
 Perhaps they guessed wrong or made assumptions that weren't accurate.
 Maybe those around you weren't comfortable with happiness or anger or sadness and so they would tell you that you were feeling a different emotion.
 In these situations you may not have learned how to label your emotions accurately.

 As a child, you didn't know how to label what you felt, so you didn't know if the label others gave you was accurate.
 Think about your experience.
 Is it possible that you label excitement as fear?
 Maybe you label excitement as happiness?
 Perhaps when you're afraid you express anger and don't recognize the fear?
 These are just a few ways that you may have learned inaccurate labels for your emotional experiences.

 Caregivers and those around you also taught you how to think about emotions.
 If your family was uncomfortable with emotions, then you probably learned to avoid them as much as possible or to push them down.
 If your family was comfortable with anger but not with sadness, then you are likely to express anger easily and hide other emotions.
 What was the message you were given about emotions?